CSUMB-CST495-GROUP10/SportLights/README.md

 Time spent: **X** hours spent in total

 ## User Stories

-The following **required** functionality is completed:
+User searches a team and the application displays the video of the highlights of the teams last game The following **required** functionality is completed:
 - [ ] User sees app icon in home screen and styled launch screen.
-(1pt)
+- [ ] User sees a list of sports to choose from
-- [ ] User can sign in using OAuth login flow.
-(1pt)
+- [ ] User can pick a sport from the list
-- [ ] User can Logout.
-(1pt)
+- [ ] User sees a list of teams to pick from
-- [ ] Create Data Models for User and Tweet.
-(1pt)
+- [ ] User can pick a team from the list
-- [ ] User can view last 20 tweets from their home timeline with the user profile picture, username, tweet text, and timestamp.
-(2pts)
+- [ ] User can click on the video from the teams last match
 - [ ] User can pull to refresh.
 (1pt)
-- [ ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
-(2pts)
-- [ ] Using AutoLayout, the Tweet cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [ ] Using AutoLayout, the sports cell should adjust it's layout for iPhone 8, Plus and SE device sizes as well as accommodate device rotation.

 The following **stretch** features are implemented: